fusioncharts/dev_centre_docs/getting-started/plain-javascript/your-first-chart-using-plain-javascript.md

 50-75|Yellow|#FFC533|
 75-100|Green|#62B58F|

 So any score less than 50 is bad and is red.
 Any score between 50 and 75 is average and is yellow.
-Any score above 75 meansgood and is green.
+Any score above 75 means good and is green.

 ### Convert tabular data into JSON format